Brill Building

-The Brill Building is famous for housing music industry offices and studios where some of the most popular American songs were written.
-It is considered to have been the center of the American music industry that dominated the pop charts in the early 1960s.
-The "Brill" name comes from a haberdasher who operated a store at street level and subsequently bought the building.
-The Brill Building was purchased by 1619 Broadway Realty LLC in June 2013 and underwent renovation during the 2010s.
-A CVS Pharmacy opened on the first two floors of the building in 2019.
+The "Brill" name comes from Maurice Brill, a haberdasher who operated a store at street level and subsequently bought the building.
+The Brill Building was purchased by 1619 Broadway Realty LLC in June 2013 and subsequently renovated.
+A CVS Pharmacy opened on the building's first two floors in 2019.

 Big band era

 Before World War II, the Brill Building became a center of activity for the popular music industry, especially music publishing and songwriting.
 Scores of music publishers had offices in the Brill Building.
 Once songs had been published, the publishers sent song pluggers to the popular bands and radio stations.
 These song pluggers would sing and/or play the song for the band leaders to encourage bands to play their music.

 During the ASCAP strike of 1941, many of the composers, authors and publishers turned to pseudonyms in order to have their songs played on the air.

-Brill Building songs were constantly at the top of Billboards Hit Parade and played by the leading bands of the day:
+Brill Building songs were frequently at the top of Billboards Hit Parade and played by the leading bands of the day: